-After all, in this highly competitive and rat race of a world everybody craves for some appreciation.
+After all, in this highly competitive atmosphere everybody craves for some appreciation.

-When employees are treated with the respect they too do the same in return.
-Employers should try to treat each employee as a valuable asset to the company who are capable of making smart choices.
+When employees are treated with the respect, they too do the same in return.
+Organizations should treat employees as valuable assets to the company who are capable of making smart choices.

 3. Customized and Personalized Rewards and Recognition